interactions-py/interactions.py/README.md

   Integrates Sentry.io error tracking into your bot with a single line

+  ### Console

+  Adds `aiomonitor` support with enables cli commands over a web interface

+  ### Paginators

+  Easily create multi-page embeds without having to implement the UX

+  ### Mypy Support

+  Enables mypy support

 </details>

 ## Where do I start?

-Getting started with interactions.py is easy!
+Getting started with `interactions.py` is easy!
 Simply install it via `pip` and start building your Discord application in Python:

 `pip install -U discord-py-interactions`
 ```python